 Reading Comprehension: These questions address understanding of a short passage.
 The following is an example of a reading comprehension item.

 While I was getting ready to go to town one morning last week, my wife handed me a little piece of red cloth and asked if I would have time during the day to buy her two yards of cloth like that.
 I told her I would be glad to do it.
 And putting the piece of cloth into my pocket, I took the train for town.

 The author was given a piece of red cloth …

 in the morning.

 in the evening.

-For LATE cancellations, you will be charged for either the cost of the section or a minimum of $10.00.
+For LATE cancellations, or NO SHOW, you will be charged for either the cost of the exam of the section or a minimum f $10.00.